PeppeL-G/course-material/src/courses/client-server-communication/project-work.md

 ## Part 2: Platform idea
 Come up with the platform you want to implement.
 The platform may be about whatever you want, but the following requirements exist:

-* Users should be able to create accounts.
+* Users should be able to create accounts
-* Users should be able to login to accounts.
+* Users should be able to login to accounts
-* Users should be able to create at least one other type of resource (in addition to accounts) that belongs to an account.
+* Users should be able to create at least one other type of resource (in addition to accounts) that belongs to an account

-Example of the additional resource type could be:
+Example of what the additional resource type could be:

-* Blogposts for a platform hosting blogs.
+* Blogposts for a platform hosting blogs
-* Diary entries for platforms hosting diaries.
+* Diary entries for a platform hosting diaries
-* Movies for a platform where users can register movies they've watched.
+* Movies for a platform where users can register which movies they've watched

 If you want to have a more fun platform to implement, you probably need to have accounts + 2-3 additional resource types, but it is OK to just have one additional resource type.